View Profile Page

 Specialization

-Dr. McKinley serves as the area coordinator for communication studies.
-The courses he teaches include, Introduction to Health Communication, E-Health Communication, Health and Mass Media, and Health Communication Theory.
+Dr. McKinley serves as the Chairperson for the Department of Communication and Media Studies.
+The courses he teaches include, Misinformation and Society, Media Effects, Introduction to Health Communication, and E-Health Communication.
 The aim of these courses is for students to develop the skills and knowledge necessary to become health communication specialists, health advocates, and/or health marketing professionals.

 Current courses taught: